Dr-Ake/Rimworld-Lantern-Core-Mod/LanternsCore_ModBuilder/Guide.md

 This tab exposes higher-level framework behaviors that don't require custom C#:

-- **Stealth / Veil**: Toggleable stealth mode with its own energy pool and optional anti-targeting.
-- **Corruption / Influence**: Persistent hediff that grows while worn and can trigger mental states.
+- **Influence**: Persistent hediff that grows while worn and can trigger mental states.
 - **Ambient influence**: Apply a hediff to pawns while the gear is unworn (e.g., "whispers").
+- **Wearer influence**: Apply a hediff to pawns near the wearer (a local aura).
 - **Autonomy / Temptation**: Biases pawn apparel AI to prefer wearing the gear.
 - **Removal rules**: Refuse removal at a severity threshold; optionally force-drop from corpses/graves.

-### Wearer influence (new, manual XML)
+### Wearer influence (optional)

-LanternsCore now supports a local aura that applies a hediff to pawns near the wearer (the original One Ring "envy" behavior).
-The Builder UI does not expose this yet.
+LanternsCore supports a local aura that applies a hediff to pawns near the wearer.
-You can add it in the exported XML under the gear's `LanternDefExtension`:
+The Builder UI exposes these fields, and you can also edit them directly in XML:

 ```
 <wearerInfluenceEnabled>true</wearerInfluenceEnabled>